Master's Degree Requirements

 Electives must be taken at the 5xxx or 8xxx level.
 Exception: FScN 4622 (Nutritional Toxicology) and 6xxx Public Health courses are allowed.

-3. Complete Graduate Degree Plan and Nutrition Milestone Form at least one semester prior to anticipated graduation.
+- Submit Graduate Degree Plan into GPAS at least one semester prior to anticipated graduation.

-10. After Master’s Final Exam, make corrections or revisions to the thesis or Plan B project.
+- After Master’s Final Exam, make corrections or revisions to the thesis or Plan B project.
 Submit thesis within six months of the final exam date to GSSP Office and submit one bound copy of the thesis to FScN Student Services in 225J FScN.
 The Plan B paper does not require a hard cover, but must be in a securely bound material.
-Thesis formatting instructions are available on the Graduate School website.
+Thesis formatting instructions are available here.

 All requirements for the master’s degree must be completed and the degree awarded within the shorter of five calendar years after initial enrollment in the graduate program.
 Students who are unable to complete the degree within the time limits described above due to extraordinary circumstances may petition the program and collegiate unit for an extension of up to 12 months.
 Students must obtain the approval of their adviser/s and program DGS and submit the petition by the deadline.
 If a petition is approved, the student is notified in writing of the expectations for progress and for the month/year of degree conferral.

 If the petition is denied, the student is notified in writing that he or she will be terminated from the graduate program upon expiration of the limit.
 Students who have been terminated under such circumstances may apply for readmission to the program; however, readmission is not guaranteed.
-For a petition form visit the Graduate School website.
+A petition form can be found here.